 Lets assume you live in a first floor, 1 bedroom apartment, lightly furnished.
 You’ll be renting and driving the moving truck 5 miles to your new 1 bedroom apartment on the first floor.
 It’d take 2 movers about 4 hours to load and unload costing you on average, in New York City, about $310.
 The truck for 5 hours (time to pick-up and return) would cost about $40-$80 depending on who you book your truck through (Budget, Penske, etc.) and whether you waive insurance (NOT recommended).
 This is also assuming you’ll find your own free packing materials behind grocery stories, at hospitals, etc.

 Now lets look at the you of tomorrow.
 Or 10 years from now.
 Add in a spouse and 3.2 kids and you’re in a 4 bedroom 3 bath 1,500 square foot house.
 The new house you’re moving to is the same size but it’s in White Plains, NY an hour away.
 You won’t be able to take the time off work to rent and drive a moving truck, so you hire movers with their own truck.
 A house that size will usually take 4 movers at least 6 hours to load and unload plus the 1 hour drive between locations.
 On average, the movers & truck will cost about $1,150 if you don’t have any special items (pianos, jacuzzi hot tubs, etc.).
 You’ll also probably want to buy packing materials this time which should run about $200-$240.

 $20,000+ – Option C – The Big Move

 The answer: somewhere between $390 – $20,000.
-I wish I could give you a more concrete answer.
 If you can size up your move size and distance somewhere on the scale above then you’ll start to get a picture of what’s too much to spend vs. what deal is too good to be true.
+For a more concrete answer use our moving calculator.
 Or checkout the pricing listed on New York City movers on HireAHelper.